 Board game cafes open all over the world

 Board game cafes can be found all over the world.
-In board game cafes people can try out new board games and be taught how to play them by the board game gurus in the cafe.
-For more check out my post on board game cafes.
+At board game cafes people can try out new board games and be taught how to play them by the board game gurus in the cafe.
+For more check out my post on how board game cafes work.

 The board game cafe in my city is busy with all kinds of people.
-Families, office workers, students, people old and young.
+Families, office workers, students, the old and young.